Did you know that mushroom spores are a real problem for space travel – space mushrooms and more….

 Interested in learning more about mushroom spores from planet earth?

 Studying mushroom spores isn’t just one of the most unique hobbies, it’s also incredibly rewarding.
-It’s for these reasons and so many more that amateur microscopists love the wide selection of exotic psilocybin mushroom spores we have for sale, available in 47 of the 50 states.
+It’s for these reasons and so many more that psilocybe spores for research are chosen by amateur microscopists to study that love the wide selection of exotic psilocybin mushroom spores we have for sale, available in 47 of the 50 states.

-Visit the Quality Spores store to select your preferred spore strain.
+Visit the different pages of our Qualityspores.store site to select your preferred spore strain.
 As always, our spores are viable, contaminant-free, and 100% authentic.
 If you’re still new to the amateur microscopy hobby, we have a great three part guide you can read.
 Here’s a link to part 1.

 We hope you enjoyed this entry on The Psilocybe Philosophy and we’ll see you again soon!